Two Arrested On Suspicion Of Breaking Into Many Cars, One Wanted

 He was being held Monday (April 10) in the Sebastian County Detention Center in lieu of a $35,000 bond.

 Salas, his friend Erik Connery Khonesavanh, also of Fort Smith, and police were involved in a vehicle pursuit Thursday (April 6), according to police.
-During an interview, Khonesavanh reportedly told police he was driving the vehicle during the pursuit.

-The two fled after crashing it.
-Two guns were left inside.
-He told police he fled because he was a convicted felon and didn’t want to be associated with stolen guns, an arrest report states.
+The two fled after crashing the vehicle.
+Two guns were left inside, the report states.

-Khonesavanh went to the Fort Smith Police Department two days later and allegedly told police Salas and another man, who hadn’t been arrested as of Monday (April 10), broke into 40 cars near Albert Pike, Free Ferry and Fianna Hills areas.
+Khonesavanh was arrested during two days after during an interview at the Fort Smith Police Department.

-Following the interview, Khonesavanh was arrested.
 He faces two counts of felony theft of property, felony possession of a firearm by a certain person, and misdemeanor theft and fleeing.
 He remained Monday in the Detention Center in lieu of a $12,000 bond.

 Meanwhile, police attempted to contact Salas.
 He was not home, and they watched his apartment waiting for his return, the report states.
 A few hours after Khonesavanh was arrested, Salas arrived at his apartment at Lakeside Townhomes on South 46th Street.